Kraken: Christen Jensøn (1646)

+Francesco Negri (1700)

-The first description of the krake as "sciu-crak" was given by Italian writer Negri in Viaggio settentrionale (Padua, 1700), a travelogue about Scandinavia.
+A creature called "sciu-crak" (compare sjø-krake, [ʂøː-²kɾɑː.kə], "sea-krake") is known from the Italian writer Francesco Negri in his Viaggio settentrionale (Padua, 1700), a travelogue about Scandinavia.
 The book describes the sciu-crak as a massive "fish" which was many-horned or many-armed.
-The author also distinguished this from a sea-serpent.
+The author also distinguished this from a sea serpent.